 NEW!
-Speak Now HIDOE reporting app now available for middle schools!
+Speak Now HIDOE reporting app now available for elementary, middle and high schools!

 What is it?

-- “Bullying” — any written, verbal, graphic, or physical act that a student or group of students exhibits toward other particular student(s) and the behavior causes mental or physical harm to the other student(s); and is sufficiently severe, persistent, or pervasive that it creates an intimidating, threatening, or abusive educational environment for the other student(s).
+- “Bullying” — any written, verbal, graphic, or physical act that hurts, harms, humiliates or intimidates a student, including those with protected class statuses, that is sufficiently severe, persistent, or pervasive that it creates an intimidating, threatening, or abusive educational environment.

 YOUR ROLE: Everyone has a role to play in bullying prevention and response.
 Click to learn more:

 Additionally, cyberbullying may also be based on a person's protected class, including but not limited to, a person's race, color, religion, sex, sexual orientation, gender identity, gender expression, age, national origin, ancestry, disability, physical appearance and characteristics, and socio-economic status.
 Please review our guidelines on social media and texting abuse here